 By default, each Cube is setup with the following top-level dimensions:

-In addition to your default top-level dimensions, you can add up to four custom dimensions.
+In addition to your default top-level dimensions, you can add up to four custom top-level dimensions.
 For example, Product, Vendor, Branch, Region, etc.

 Accounts